Mature age couple reading energy bills at table

 How do energy tariffs work and what options are available?

 Different from an energy plan, an energy tariff refers to the way in which a customer is charged for electricity or natural gas.
-These can go from a single rate charge, meaning that customers only pay one price for power, no matter the hour, to multiple rate charges, with customers charged different costs dependent on the time of day.
+These can go from a single rate charge, meaning that customers only pay one price for power, no matter the hour, to multiple rate charges, with customers charged different costs depending on the time of day.
 Typically, there are four types of gas and electricity tariffs, each of which vary in the way they charge customers for power.
 Here’s a quick overview of tariffs available:

 • Controlled load tariff: A controlled load tariff is a tariff that charges customers a different rate for large household appliances that are metered separately.
 Appliances such as hot water systems and pool pumps will usually be connected to a controlled load tariff.
 Energy distributors are responsible for electing hours of electricity supply for controlled load tariffs, which is usually during off-peak periods.